Hjorthmedh/RGCmorphology/ms/intro.md

 # Introduction

 How many types of mammalian retinal ganglion cell (RGC) are there?
 The answer to this question depends partly on how you define a neuronal type [@Cook1998], but it is commonly assumed that RGC types have distinct morphologies and physiologies.
-The pioneering work of @Boycott1974-aa suggested that there were at least three morphological classes (alpha, beta and gamma) of RGC in cat, and these three types mapped onto previously-defined physiological classes (X, Y and W) [@Cleland1971-bo].
+The pioneering work of
+@Boycott1974-aa suggested that there were at least three morphological sub-classes (alpha, beta and gamma) of RGC in cat, and these three types mapped onto previously-defined physiological classes (X, Y and
+W) [@Cleland1971-bo].
 For example, alpha cells were defined as having larger dendritic fields and somata compared to neighbouring beta cells.
 Since these early studies, subsequent work has primarily focused on finer divisions of the gamma class which was thought to be a mixed grouping (REF).
-Furthermore, it is unclear whether individual morphological features alone are unique predictors of cell type, as demonstrated by the large overlap in RGC somata area (their Figure 6) among the alpha/beta/gamme cat RGCs, but that multiple features should be considered simultaneously when classifying neurons.  @Rodieck1983-nb formalised this notion, proposing to use multiple features to define a multidimensional "feature space" in which to define RGC types.
+Furthermore, it is unclear whether individual morphological features alone are unique predictors of cell type, as demonstrated by the large overlap in RGC somata area [Figure 6 of @Boycott1974-aa] among the alpha/beta/gamma cat RGCs, but that multiple features should be considered simultaneously when classifying neurons.  @Rodieck1983-nb formalised this notion, proposing to use multiple features to define a multidimensional "feature space" in which to define RGC types.
 If cells form distinct types, then the expectation is that cells of the same type should cluster together in one part of this feature space, and that different cell types occupy different parts of feature space.

 Recent advances in imaging and genetics have led to a dramatic increase in data available, especially from mice [@Badea2004] but also